-In the seven years that the Washington County Community Foundation has sponsored its annual day of giving, WCCF Gives, $5.3 million has been raised to support charities in Washington County.
+In the ten years that the Washington County Community Foundation has sponsored its annual day of giving, WCCF Gives, more than $8 million has been raised to support charities in Washington County.
 For many charities, WCCF Gives has become their primary activity to secure annual operating support.
-However, in 2020, WCCF Gives will likely take on an even more critical role, as this event may determine if some local charities will be able to survive.

 The first change is that donors will be encouraged to give by credit card, although checks will still be accepted.

 “We realize that corporate gifts and IRA gifts may only be accomplished by check, and so we will gladly and gratefully continue to accept those contributions by check.
 But for donors who are able, we ask that they make their contributions via credit card on the day of giving from the safety of their own homes,” said Betsie Trew, WCCF President & CEO.

 Credit card contributions can be made via wccfgives.org on September 15 from 8 a.m. to 8 p.m.
 Donors still wishing to give by check, are asked to mail those checks directly to the WCCF.
 Participating charities are asked to encourage their donors to give by credit card and to refrain from encouraging donors to send check contributions to the charity.

 The second change is that the Foundation will accept checks that are postmarked by September 15, 2022.
 In the past, check contributions had to be received by 8 p.m. on the day of giving, which resulted in many donors and charities hand-delivering checks to the Foundation on the days leading up to and on the day of giving.

 “We greatly enjoyed the opportunities to visit with donors and charities delivering check contributions for previous days of giving,” remarked Trew.
 “While we will miss those social interactions this year, we know that we must limit them in this time of social distancing.”